 A little bit of preparation will make cold calling easier.

-Calling about a specific job?
-First research the company and the job itself.
-When you call you'll want to show how much you know and prove you're the right person for the job.
+If you're calling about a specific job (or kind of job), do a bit of research on the company and what the job involves.
+When you call you can show how much you know and prove you're right for the job.

-And be polite to the receptionist - they can be a goldmine of information about their company.
+Always be polite to the person answering the phone.
+They can be a goldmine of information about their company.

 Save yourself getting tongue-tied or forgetting what to say with a practice phone script.
 This will also help you to speak clearly.

-To Receptionist: "Good morning.
-My name's _________.
-I was wanting the name of your company's HR manager, please.
-Would I be able to speak with them?
+"Good morning.
+My name is _________.
+Can you please tell me the name of your HR manager?
+Would I be able to speak to them?
 Thank you."

-To Human Resources Manager: "Good morning _______.
-My name's _________.
-I'm calling about any opportunities for work at your company.
+"Good morning (use their name if you know it).
+My name is _________.
+I'm calling to ask about any opportunities for work at your company.

 I've just completed my degree in ________, and I have a lot of experience in _______ and ________, which is an area I know your company specialises in.
 I've also worked in _______.

 Your script should highlight your skills and experience and why you stand out from the crowd.
-It should vary to suit each potential employer.
+Don't use the same script every time - change it to suit each company you call.

-You might be transferred to different people in the same organisation - remember to introduce yourself again and explain the reason for your call.
+You might be transferred to different people in the same organisation - remember to introduce yourself each time and explain the reason for your call.

-You could sit on the couch in your PJs to make your call, but if you're dressed and at the table it might help you get into the right frame of mind.
-There's a difference in your voice if you sit straight or even stand, and it'll help you sound more confident on the phone.
+You could sit on the couch in your PJs to make your call, but if you're dressed and sitting at a table or desk, it'll help you get into the right frame of mind.
+Your voice sounds different when you sit up straight, or even stand.
+You'll sound more confident and professional.